kaby76/Antlr4BuildTasks/Readme.md

 # Modifying .csproj files for Antlr

-Instead of modifying your project in Visual Studio, you can directly modify a .csproj directly with these attributes and elements.
+You can use the build plug-in independently of Visual Studio.
+Modify directly your .csproj with these attributes and elements.
 The following example will help you get started.

     <ItemGroup>